-Do providers have to wait for the Ombudsman complaint process to be completed, before reporting a student for failing to meet course progress or attendance requirements (standards 10 and 11)?
+Do providers have to wait for the Ombudsman complaint process to be completed, before reporting a student for failing to meet course progress or attendance requirements (standard 8)?

 It's 'yes' if the student contacted the Overseas Students Ombudsman within the provider's stated timeframe for lodging an external appeal.

-In this case, standard 8.4 of the Code requires that the registered provider must maintain the student's enrolment while the complaints and appeals process is ongoing.
-The National Code Explanatory Guide says this means that the provider must maintain the student's enrolment (i.e. not report the student for unsatisfactory progress or attendance) until the external complaints process is complete and has supported the provider's decision to report.
+In this case, standards 8.13 and 8.14 of the Code require that the registered provider must not report the student while the complaints and appeals process is ongoing.
+This means that the provider must not report the student for unsatisfactory progress or attendance until the external complaints process is complete and has supported the provider's decision to report.
 The Ombudsman will notify the provider when it commences an external complaint and appeal process and when this process is completed.

 It's 'no' if the student lodges an external appeal outside the provider's stated timeframe.